adonisjs/v5_to_v6_upgrade_guide/content/docs/migration/upgrade_kit.md

 ## Next steps

-After applying all patches, you are ready to make last manual cha
+After applying all patches, you are ready to make last manual changes.